ngleadall/programming_examples/README.md

 # Programming Examples

-This repo contains examples of python and r code created by Nicholas Gleadall.
+This repo contains examples of python and r code created by Nicholas Gleadall. nicholas.gleadall@googlemail.com
 Below is a brief explanation of each tool.

+NOTE: Most of these are modified examples from a larger analysis framework.
+There may be dependencies which are not installed on your system.

 NGS_data_analysis
 =================